Dog Bite Lawyers in Philadelphia

 Time is of the essence when contacting your Kwartler Manus, LLC lawyer.
 If you wait too long after the attack, we may no longer be able to file a claim.
 It will be helpful to your case to document everything that you can.
 Take pictures of the scene and the wounds, and write down everything you remember that happened.
 Collecting the contact information of any witnesses can also be extremely helpful.

-To determine liability, our Philadelphia dog bite attorneys may need to prove:
+To determine liability, our Philadelphia personal injury attorneys may need to prove:

 - You had a lawful right to be on the premise

 - The defendant is truly the dog’s owner